 There are several options if parents are not able to look after their children and, again, early legal advice as to the best course of action is important, particularly if social workers are involved.

 Applying for a child arrangements order may be the best first step.
 Sometimes, grandparents will adopt their grandchildren but in other cases a special guardianship order is an alternative which provides long term security for children who cannot live with their parents.
 There are different considerations which apply to each of these options and the approval of the court, and sometimes the local authority, maybe required.

 If there are care proceedings, friends or relatives care, or 'kinship care' can be organised through a private arrangement or formalised in a court order.
 In this situation, the local authority retains parental responsibility for the child and places the child with the friend or relative who is a foster carer.
 The local authority will be involved and any prospective kinship carer assessed.

-If you have any questions about your rights as a grandparent, please contact our Family Law Specialists.
+If you have any questions about your legal rights as a grandparent, please contact our Family Law Specialists.

 Living with stepchildren is increasingly common.
 Step-parents, and this term includes civil partners having registered a civil partnership with a child's parent, are likely to develop close relationships with children who may, or may not, be in close contact with a non-resident birth parent.
 The law has always placed considerable importance on the rights and responsibilities of birth parents, but to what extent can a step-parent acquire rights and responsibilities for children with whom they have a relationship?